Mikhail Rodzianko: February Revolution

 Mikhail Rodzianko was one of the key politicians during the Russian February Revolution.
 On 26 February Rodzianko urged the Tsar to promulgate reforms in a telegram.
 "Serious situation in the capital, where anarchy reigns.
 General discontent was increasing.
 In the streets, uninterrupted firing, and one part of the troops is firing on the other.
 It is necessary to nominate without delay a person possessing the confidence of the people and who would form a new Government.
 To wait is impossible."
 Nicholas refused to reply, instead he ordered the dissolution of the Duma and a military crackdown and in a conversation with Count Vladimir Freedericksz referred to Rodzianko, not very respectfully, as "fat-bellied Rodzianko".
 On 27 February he retired as Captain of the Guards.
 On 28 February he presided over the Provisional Committee of the State Duma and advised the local governments to stay calm.
 On 1 March the power came entirely in the hands of the Petrograd Soviet.
 On that day Rodzianko assured general Mikhail Alekseyev that the Duma leaders, rather than the Soviet ones, would form the new government in Petrograd.
 Rodzianko discussed the situation with General Nikolai Ruzsky, who had the Imperial train stopped in Pskov.
 Nicholas II had no other choice than to follow Rodzianko's advice.
 On 2 March 1917 a Russian Provisional Government was formed, which included members of the Social Revolutionary Party.
 Rodzianko appointed General Lavr Kornilov as head over the troops in Petrograd.
-In the evening Rodzianko led abdication talks with Tsar, to satisfy the crowds.
+In the evening Rodzianko led abdication talks with the Tsar, to satisfy the crowds.